apache/shardingsphere/document/current/content/features/orchestration/orchestration.en.md

 ## Motivation

-Registry center provides the ability to disable the access of application to database and the access to slave database.
+Registry center can disable the access to slave database and the access of application.
 Orchestration still has many functions to be developed.

 ## Data Structure in Registry Center

-Registry center creates running node of database access object under `state` in defined name space, to distinguish different database access instances, including instances and datasources nodes.
+The registry center can create running node of database access object under `state` in defined name space, to distinguish different database access instances, including `instances` and `datasources` nodes.

 ```
 instances